London Metal Exchange

 As an exchange operating in the UK, the London Metal Exchange comes under the jurisdiction of the Financial Conduct Authority (FCA).

-The opening time for the LME Select electronic trading system is 01:00, which stays live until 19:00 GMT.
+The opening time for the LME Select electronic system is 01:00, which stays live until 19:00 GMT.
 This method captures the Asian trading day.
 Telephone trading is available 24 hours.
 All methods are only available Monday through Friday.

 London Metal Exchange Vs CME